Pederbuus/cloud-api-starter/README.md

 `docker compose up -d` to detatched mode in console \
 `docker ps` list all containers currently running \
 `docker compose down -v` remove volumes (remove persistent data), used to re-initialize DB \
-`docker compose up --build` ["If you change a service's Dockerfile or the contents of its build directory, run docker compose build to rebuild it."](https://docs.docker.com/reference/cli/docker/compose/build/)
+`docker compose up --build` ["If you change a service's Dockerfile or the contents of its build directory, run docker compose build to rebuild it."](https://docs.docker.com/reference/cli/docker/compose/build/)\
+`docker-compose up -d --no-deps --build` build from scratch
 > **_NOTE:_**  For deployment of the project Docker makes sence, but for development running it locally with some kind of 'watch' on the project would be better.
 Is very good to initialize the DB for development.

 ## 🎯 Goal